 In addition to paying for damages to your vehicle, uninsured motorist property damage coverage may also cover damage to other personal property.
 Examples of personal property that may be covered when damaged include:

 - Personal items, such as your laptop or cell phone.

 NOTE: Making a claim under this policy causes you to become a third party to your own insurance company.
 You will be reimbursed for your accident claim as if you were a third party, which can put you in opposition to your insurance provider.

 Additional Car Insurance Requirements

-If you need information on your state's car insurance requirements, or you need help with understanding optional insurance coverage policies (for example, collision and comprehensive), you can visit our Insurance Center for more information.
+If you need information on your state's car insurance requirements, or you need help with understanding optional insurance coverage policies (for example, collision and comprehensive), you can visit our Coverages section for more information.